PESchoenberg/sqlp/README.md

-# sqlp - Sqlite3 terminal query and file processing.
+# sqlp - Simple terminal query and .sql file processing for Sqlite3.